sds-smith/assemble-the-jams/README.md

 This project is a single-page web app created with [Create React App](https://create-react-app.dev/), employing React class components.
 It is a Front-end app deployed using [Netlify](https://www.netlify.com/).

-The app allows a registered user with their Spotify Premium subscription to access the Spotify database to search for tracks, create a custom playlist, and add the playlist to their Spotify profile.
+The app allows a registered user with their Spotify Premium subscription to enter a search term and receive search term matches from the Spotify database, create a custom playlist, and add the playlist to their Spotify profile.
+Additionally, the app delivers recommendations based on the Spotify algorithm, and gives the user to customize how the recommendations are delivered using a slider input toolbar.
+The user is also able to play any track using a custom built-in player and add/remove the currently playing song to their Spotify liked songs list.

 ## Project overview

-This project is based on the Codecademy "Jammming" project in the Front-end Developer career path.
-Beyond the basic project, I have added several features and enhancements, detailed below under the heading **Added Features/ Enhancements**.
+This project is based on the Codecademy "Jammming" instructional project in the Front-end Developer career path.
+Since completion of the Codecademy project, I have taken my version through several iterations, adding a number of features and enhancements, detailed below under the heading **Added Features/ Enhancements**.
+My added Components are also highlighted when mentioned in the below Component descriptions.

 ### The Base App